Bhūmi (Buddhism): The seventh bhūmi, the Gone Afar

-On this level bodhisattvas perfect their skill in means of meditation and practice (Thabs la mkhas pa, Tibetan; Upaya-Kausalya, Sanskrit), which is their ability to cleverly adapt their teaching tactics to the individual proclivities and needs of their audiences.
+On this level bodhisattvas perfect their skill in means of meditation and practice (Thabs la mkhas pa, Tibetan; Upaya-Kausalya, Sanskrit), which is their ability to adapt their teaching tactics to the individual proclivities and needs of their audiences.
 They also develop the ability to know the thoughts of others, and in every moment are able to practice all the perfections.
 All thoughts and actions are free from afflictions, and they constantly act spontaneously and effectively for the benefit of others.